rkaunismaa/NLP4HTML/README.md

 The tutorial uses MongoDB, but I am going to use MySQL, just because I already know how to use it, and I know I can get it to work.

 So I created the target LocalLibraryDB database in MySQL.
 Moving onto the routes part of the app.

+Ok Nice!
+All the controller boilerplate stuff is done and tested!
+Moving onto Displaying Library data!